ska-telescope/ska-ser-headlamp-plugins/src/ska-helm-release/README.md

-# SKA Owner Metadata
+# SKA Helm Release

-This plugins adds a banner with Helm release information.
-For each sub-chart it tries to check with CAR if there is a newer version.
+This plugins Helm release information to namespaces and gets the latest version of the SKAO charts from CAR.